ZupIT/beagle-docs/content/en/Resources/Style/Android.md

 Inside Beagle's library for Android, the tool bar is part of[ **NavigationBar's class**.](/api/screen/navigation-bar/#what-is-a-navigationbaritem) To make it properly work on [**BeagleActivity**](/get-started/creating-a-project-from-scratch/case-android/#step-4-create-appbeagleactivity), you need to inform Beagle which bar will be used on your application.

-The bar customization can be done in the moment that she passes through Beagle.
-Besides these attributes,  Toolbar has other four that are exclusive:
+The bar customization can be done in the moment that it passes through Beagle.
+Besides these attributes, Toolbar has other four  exclusive ones:

 1. **backgroundColor:** defines the Tool Bar's background color.
-2. **navigationIcon**: receives a `drawable` and attributes it to a navigation bar icon on tool bar.
+2. **navigationIcon**: receives a `drawable` and attributes it to a navigation bar icon on the tool bar.
 3. **titleTextAppearance**: receives a text style to personalize a tool bar's title.
 4. **centerTitle**: when activated, centralize the tool bar's title.